yujiongliu/yujiongliu.github.io/_pages/legged-robot-with-tail.md

   <img style="height:180px;" src="/images/rcqt-recovery.gif"/>
 </p>

 On the empirical side, we have also developed several hardwares, including robotic tails (see the [RML Tail](/research/rmltail) and the [Rigitail](/research/rigitail)) and quadruped robots.
-Here shows one quadruped robot (called RCQ) before integrating a robotic tail
+Here shows one reduced complexity quadruped robot (RCQ robot for short) before integrating a robotic tail,

 <p float="left">
   <img style="height:200px;" src="/images/rcq-slomo.gif"/>